-NCLab provides 100% web-based, self-paced college-level courses in the areas of computer programming, data analytics / data science, computer-aided design, geometry, and math.
+NCLab provides self-paced practice-based college-level courses in the areas of computer programming, data analytics / data science, computer-aided design, geometry, and math.
 The free minicourses below are “appetizers” which are not as thorough as the corresponding full courses, but they will allow you to experience the NCLab signature training method based on learning by doing.
-Each of the minicourses should take at most one hour of your time.
+Each of the minicourses should take at most two hours of your time.

 Data Analytics and Data Science

 Learning SQL (Structured Query Language) is where every aspiring Data Analyst needs to start.
 SQL is used to extract data from, and modify data in, relational database management systems (RDBMS).
 It is a declarative programming language that is much easier to learn than Python, C/C++, Java, and other (imperative) programming languages.
 One can learn SQL without any prior programming experience.
 The Predictive Data Analytics course teaches basic concepts of statistics which are used in data analytics, and how to use Python and its powerful free libraries to clean, visualize, and analyze data.
 Finally, Linear Algebra is a foundational course for Data Science.
 This course is suitable for complete beginners.
 It begins with elementary vector and matrix operations and covers all concepts of Linear Algebra including the most advanced topics such as Least-Squares problems and Singular-Value Decomposition (SVD).